gespcunha/ClashRoyaleClanLeague/README.md

 - [NodeJS](https://nodejs.org/)

 ## How to use
-Open a command line in the root folder of the project.
-Execute one of the commands below.
+Open a command line in the root folder of the project and execute one of the commands below.